 To measure performance, we installed a default WordPress site on a Zone C 16 GB Storm VPS, then used Apache Benchmark to hit the server with 10 concurrent connections, and a total of 1,000 requests.

-With SuPHP as the PHP handler, we were able to get around 30 requests per second.
-Once we switched the PHP handler to FCGI with our optimizations (which include enabling and configuring OPcache), we were able to get more than 150 requests per second!
+With SuPHP as the PHP handler, we could get around 30 requests per second.
+Once we switched the PHP handler to FCGI with our optimizations (which include enabling and configuring OPcache), we could get more than 150 requests per second!
 In this case we saw a 500% increase in performance!